 When you define an abstract type using newtype, you may want the new type to inherit some instances from its representation.
-In Haskell 98, you can inherit instances of Eq, Ord, Enum and Bounded by deriving them, but for any other classes you have to write an explicit instance declaration.
-For example, if you define newtype Dollars = Dollars Int and you want to use arithmetic on Dollars, you have to explicitly define an instance of Num:
+In Haskell 98, you can inherit instances of Eq.
+Ord, Enum and Bounded by deriving them, but for any other classes you have to write an explicit instance declaration.
+For example, if you define and you want to use arithmetic on Dollars, you have to explicitly define an instance of Num: